 Patient Pamphlet: Vitamin D Tests: When you need them and when you don’t

 Share on Facebook Share on Twitter

 If, after this careful assessment and discussion, a woman’s breast cancer risk is not high, current evidence indicates that the benefit of screening mammography is small.
-Furthermore, for this age group there is a greater risk of false-positive screening results and consequently of undergoing unnecessary or harmful follow-up procedures.
+For this age group, there is a greater risk of false-positive screening results and consequently of undergoing unnecessary or harmful follow-up procedures.
+Furthermore, screening may lead to overdiagnosis, resulting in non-essential treatment of lesions that would not have caused harm in a woman’s lifetime.
+Some women may still express an interest to be screened based on their values and preferences, and in this circumstance, care providers should engage in shared decision-making to support women in making an informed choice.
 As always, clinicians need to be aware of changes in the balance of evidence on risk and benefit and support women in understanding this evidence.
 High quality materials to assist these discussions are available through the Canadian Task Force on Preventive Health Care.

 Ringash J, et al. Preventive health care, 2001 update: screening mammography among women aged 40-49 years at average risk of breast cancer.
 CMAJ.
 2001 Feb 20;164(4):469-76.
 PMID: 11233866.

 US Preventive Services Task Force.
 Screening for breast cancer: U.S. Preventive Services Task Force recommendation statement.
 Ann Intern Med.
 2009 Nov 17;151(10):716-26, W-236.
 PMID: 19920272.Share on Facebook Share on Twitter